nicobboi/website_tests_framework/docs/DEV.md

 It is all designed to support several "stages", like development, building, testing, and deployment.
 Also, allowing the deployment to different environments like staging and production (and you can add more environments very easily).

 They are designed to have the minimum repetition of code and configurations, so that if you need to change something, you have to change it in the minimum amount of places.
 That's why files use environment variables that get auto-expanded.
-That way, if for example, you want to use a different domain, you can call the `docker-compose` command with a different `DOMAIN` environment variable instead of having to change the domain in several places inside the Docker Compose files.
+That way, if for example, you want to use a different domain, you can call the `docker compose` command with a different `DOMAIN` environment variable instead of having to change the domain in several places inside the Docker Compose files.

 Also, if you want to have another deployment environment, say `preprod`, you just have to change environment variables, but you can keep using the same Docker Compose files.